You know, most liberals, it just takes 30 seconds and they descend into the hatred and the name-calling and so forth.

 They convince people that it's true.

-Their false, phony reality is based on the soul value that they are the ones that big heart's compassion and care for people.
+Their false, phony reality is based on the sole value that they are the ones that big hearts, compassion, and care for people.

-And it what I frankly, I think it's what uh gives a lot of people challenge and frustrates a lot of people in trying to deal with it, because I don't know about you.
+And what, frankly, I think it's what gives a lot of people challenge and frustrates a lot of people in trying to deal with it because I don't know about you.

 I'm not an expert in dealing with people who lie.